How to Elevate Your Employer Branding to Attract Top Talent

 To position your company as a place top candidates want to work, follow these steps to strengthen your employer branding strategy.

-1. Get Friendly with Glassdoor
+1. Get friendly with Glassdoor

-As Glassdoor’s own user guide for employers recommends, “improve your candidate recruiting process with a visible concern for your company’s culture and human resources by showing, through actions, that you are listening to what the employees say.”
+Glassdoor’s own user guide for employers recommends, “Improve your candidate recruiting process with a visible concern for your company’s culture and human resources by showing, through actions, that you are listening to what the employees say.”
 Turn Glassdoor into a platform for constructive conversations and take action on the feedback from your own current and former employees.

 Also, be proactive in building positive reviews by encouraging employees to use Glassdoor.
 Enlist HR to target key company departments and assist with the proper language to engage staff.
 You might even consider making Glassdoor part of your onboarding process, asking new hires to leave feedback as one of the steps to complete their probationary period.
 New hires are a great source of reviews because they bring enthusiasm and a fresh perspective.

-2. Be a Presence in Your Industry
+2. Be a presence in your industry

 Keep your friends close and your competitors closer.
 Develop a strong reputation among others in your field—and the talent they employ—by having a consistent presence at your industry’s major conferences, conventions, and events.

 This is a great chance for company stakeholders to sit down and assess your industry-facing image.
 In what direction is your brand headed?
 What kind of company culture do you value?
-Like attracts like, so in order to recruit people who are aligned with your brand values, you must clarify what those values are and what steps you’re taking to communicate them to your peers.
+Like attracts like, so to recruit people who are aligned with your brand values, you must clarify what those values are and what steps you’re taking to communicate them to your peers.

-3. Invest in Employee Engagement
+3. Invest in employee engagement

-If your employer brand represents how job candidates see your company, then your existing employees are your walking, talking brand ambassadors.
+If your employer brand represents how job candidates see your company, your existing employees are your walking, talking brand ambassadors.
 Make sure the message they’re delivering is a positive one by investing in their professional engagement.

 Gallup’s most recent report found that businesses with highly engaged employees experienced 17% higher productivity and 21% higher profitability than their non-engaged counterparts.
-Absenteeism was 41% lower and turnover was reduced by anywhere from 24% to 59%, depending on the type of company.
+Absenteeism was 41% lower, and turnover was reduced by anywhere from 24% to 59%, depending on the type of company.
 The numbers show there are virtually no downsides to investing in employee engagement.

 Employee engagement can take many forms: